 Once our members are off to college we maintain annual checkpoints by hosting career and networking events to support the building blocks for their personal branding.
 We offer workshops on personal development, entrepreneurship, interviewing skills, and many other vital aspects to prepare for life after college.
-Fellow alumni, parents, and corporations can take advantage of our coveted "Managing the Millennial Mindset & Grow & Go Theory training as instrumental aspects to Raising A Winner.
+Fellow alumni, parents, and corporations can take advantage of our coveted "Managing the Millennial Mindset, Effective People with the Slight Edge & Grow & Go Theory training as instrumental aspects to Raising A Winner.